Toes Only Moderately Toasted

 Wendy Leece frequently interrupted Righeimer's comments, trying to correct misinformation he was providing.
 Righeimer frequently interrupted Leece and Orange County Employee Association General Manager Nick Berardino, trying to deflect their comments.
 At one point Voice of OC Managing Editor Norberto Santana, Jr., and Righeimer got into a heated debate/shouting match, with Righeimer attempting to deflect Santana's questions by challenging his funding - pointing to Berardino and referring to him as "your boss".
 The OCEA does provide some funding for the Voice of OC.

-RIGHEIMER - THE PAR
+RIGHEIMER - THE PARTY LINE

 From my standpoint, it seemed to me that Righeimer and Colin McCarthy were self-assured to the point of cocky arrogance.
 Righeimer continued to preach the "party line", using fabricated numbers to emphasize his statement that The City is in serious fiscal trouble.
 He continues to not let pesky facts change his opinion.
 Several times during the night he said, "We're done with the politics of fear.", which seems to be the latest buzz phrase provided to him by his handlers in the OC GOP.
 I guess threatening half the city staff with layoffs doesn't qualify as "politics of fear".
 I guess inflating the budget deficit numbers so it seems as though the sky is falling doesn't qualify as "politics of fear."